Most of the critical issues that face our society today require science and mathematics to help solve these key concerns.

 Both our Newcastle (Callaghan) and Central Coast (Ourimbah) campuses are fully equipped with purpose-built facilities to provide students with a practical environment to develop their skills.

-Due to the Faculty's strengths, our graduates are able to confidently enter the workforce and have gone on to work for highly regarded organisations such as CSIRO, the Breast Cancer Institute, SBS Television.
-They have also been involved with blockbuster films such as Happy Feet.
+Due to the Faculty's strengths, our graduates are able to confidently enter the workforce and have gone on to work for highly regarded organisations such as CSIRO and the Breast Cancer Institute.

-Welcome to the Faculty of Science and Information Technology and we look forward to working with you to reach your goals.
+Welcome to the Faculty of Science and we look forward to working with you to reach your goals.